Batman: Arkham VR: Reception

-Batman: Arkham VR received "mixed or average" reviews from critics for the PlayStation 4 version of the game, according to review aggregator Metacritic.
+Batman: Arkham VR received "mixed or average" reviews from critics for the PlayStation 4 version of the game, according to review aggregator website Metacritic.

 Zero Punctuations Ben Croshaw called the PSVR version "incredible garbage" and "a half hour CD-ROM virtual tour from mid to late 90s", later nominating it as one of the worst games of 2016.
 The Official UK PlayStation Magazine listed it as the seventh best PSVR game.

 The Game Critics Awards awarded the game as Best VR Game.
 The National Academy of Video Game Trade Reviewers awarded the game in the category Direction in Virtual Reality.
 At IGNs Best of E3 2016 Awards the game won in the categories Best Puzzle Game and Best VR Experience.
 At the Italian Video Game Awards the game won in the category Most Innovative Game.
 At the Develop Awards the game won in the categories Best Sound Design and Best Visual Design.
 At the IGN Awards 2016 the game won as Best VR Game and as People's Choice Best VR game.
 At the PlayStation Blog Game of the Year 2016, the game won as Best PlayStation VR Game.
 At the BAFTA Games Award the game as nominated in the categories Best British Game and Game Innovation.

 In Europe, it was the biggest selling PSVR game of 2017.